adambard/learnxinyminutes-docs/hcl.html.markdown

 resource "aws_s3_bucket_object" "test-file" {

   // all resources have attributes that can be referenced.
 Some of those
-  // would be available right away (like bucket) and others may only
+  // will be available right away (like bucket) and others may only
-  // become after plan begins executing. test-file resource
+  // become available after the plan begins executing.
+The test-file resource
-  // will be created only after aws_s3_bucket.bucket finished creating
+  // will be created only after aws_s3_bucket.bucket finishes being created

   // depends_on = aws_s3_bucket.bucket
   bucket = aws_s3_bucket.bucket.bucket